interstellar/starlight/starlight/doc/Protocol.md

 ### ForceCloseCmd

-This initiates an attempted force close of one of the user's channels.
+This initiates an attempted force close of one of the user’s channels.

 #### Fields